brandmaier/pdc/README.md

 ----------

-Brandmaier, A. M. (2015). pdc: An R package for complexity-based clustering of time series.
-Journal of Statistical Software, 67.
+Brandmaier, A. M. (2015). pdc: An R package for complexity-based clustering of time series. *Journal of Statistical Software*, 67.
 <a href="doi:10.18637/jss.v067.i05" class="uri">doi:10.18637/jss.v067.i05</a>